A Real-Life Lesson in Leadership

 - Operating as if said culture exists AND makes a difference.

-When I started with ADVISA as a Leadership Consultant just over five weeks ago, I couldn’t have imagined the context and environment I would get to see the above leadership keys tangibly expressed by the company I had joined.
+When I started with ADVISA as a Leadership Consultant just over five weeks ago, I couldn’t have imagined the context and environment I would get to see the above leadership keys tangibly expresed by the company I had joined.
 But, the last few weeks have been a surreal opportunity for me to experience firsthand how this company I joined operates under slogans like “where leadership lives” and “improving the world one leader at a time.”
 It really does walk the walk and I have received my own lesson in leadership as a result.

 I’d like to highlight this firsthand learning journey I have been on by sharing three of the ADVISA core values and how I have experienced them tangibly and powerfully lived out in recent days.